Language-Integrated Recursive Queries (Full Version): Safe Recursion with

-\subsection{Constructor-Freedom}
+\subsection{\cf{}: Constructor-Freedom}

-Constructors, e.g. column-level operations that produce new values and therefore grow the program domain, are represented with the types stored in $mathOps$ and $stringOps$.
-To ensure that an expression is constructor-free, it must not contain any of those operations.
-We apply this restriction in \calc{} by modifying the functions $f$ accepted by $\textbf{map}$, $\textbf{flatMap}$, and $\textbf{filter}$.
-The typing rules are updated in a similar way to the monotonicity check: arguments and return types of $f$ in MAP-D, FLATMAP-D, and FILTER-D must be of type RestrictedExpr so by construction, $mathOps$ and $stringOps$ that produce new values cannot be applied to RestrictedExpr.
-This is by far the most restrictive property, and similar systems like Souffl\'e~\cite{souffle-site} have chosen to allow limited unsoundness in exchange for expressiveness, a well-established approach to avoiding excessively compromising usability~\cite{soundiness}.
-Because each restriction in \calc{} is independently applicable, users are free to choose if they wish to enforce it.
+Constructors, e.g. column-level operations that produce new values and therefore grow the program domain, are represented with the types in \textit{exprOp} in Figure~\ref{fig:syntax-sig}, e.g., $+$.
+To ensure that an expression is constructor-free, it must not contain those operations.
+We apply this in \calc{} by modifying the functions $f$ accepted by $\textbf{map}$, $\textbf{flatMap}$, and $\textbf{filter}$.
+The typing rules are updated in a similar way to the monotonicity check: arguments and return types of $f$ in \textsc{map-d}, \textsc{flatmap-d}, and \textsc{filter-d} must be of type \rexpr{} and by construction, $\textit{mathOps}$ and $\textit{stringOps}$ cannot be applied to \rexpr{}.
+This is the most restrictive property, and similar systems like Souffl\'e~\cite{souffle-site} have chosen to allow limited unsoundness in exchange for expressiveness. {Yet there are several useful queries that do hold \cf{}, shown in Table~\ref{tab:benchmark}}.
+Because each restriction in \calc{} is independent, users can choose to disable enforcement.